Why study Early Childhood Studies at Liverpool John Moores University?

 Find out more about studying for a BA (Hons) degree in Learning, Development and Support at LJMU.
 Apply now to take the next steps towards your future.

-BA (Hons) Physical Education
+BSc (Hons) Physical Education